yevgenpapernyk/spacy_bert_classification_example/README.md

 #### Deploy with docker and GPU
 Please check the "Prerequisites" section to make sure everything is done properly to run a docker container with GPU support.
 `docker compose -f docker-compose.gpu.yml up -d`

+Watch logs with `docker compose -f docker-compose.gpu.yml logs -f` to macke sure that the api uses the GPU.

+## Directory structure
+### Repository
+- `project.yml`: A spaCy project file.
+It plays a central role in holding everthing together (non docker things).
+More info: https://spacy.io/usage/projects/
+- `scripts/`: Scripts used by `project.yml`
+    - `api.py`: FastAPI that uses the model and generates Swagger docs.
+Used by `project.yml` and by `Dockerfile`s
+    - `load_data.py`: Used by `project.yml` to load, split and convert the data to `*.spacy` files.
+- `config/`:
+    - `config.cfg`: Describes the training settings.
+    - `base_config.cfg`: The only purpose is to be basis for generating `config.cfg`.
+It is not used for further tasks.
+- requirements
+    - `requirements.txt`: Used to install python libs if no NVIDIA GPU is used.
+    - `requirements_gpu.txt`: Used to install python libs if a NVIDIA GPU is used.
+- `docker/`: Dockerfiles and nginx config

+### Generated during the run of the spaCy project workflow
+- `corpus/`: Loaded data
+    - `train.spacy`: Training data.
+Directly used to train the model.
+    - `dev.spacy`: Development data.
+Used to check model performance during the training to determine the best model and store to `model-best`.
+    - `test.spacy`: Test data.
+A hould out set.
+Used to calculate the test score to determine how the model could perform in production.
+- `models/`:
+    - `model-best`: Best model of the last training run.
+Has the best score and should perform best.
+    - `model-last`: Last model of the last training run.
+Just the last deep learning epoch.
+Should perform worse than `model-best`.
+- `metrics/`: Evaluated metrics / scores of the `model-best`
+    - `train.json`: Metrics using `train.spacy` data.
+    - `dev.json`: Metrics using `dev.spacy` data.
+    - `test.json`: Metrics using `test.spacy` data.

 ## How a similar project can be created